KauzClay/docs-tap/scst-scan/tanzu-supply-chain/sonarqube-scan/create-supply-chain-with-sq.hbs.md

 # Create a supply chain that performs a SonarQube scan

 This topic tells you how to create a supply chain that performs a SonarQube scan.

-The SonarQube scan component currently only supports scanning Maven projects.
+The SonarQube scan component currently only supports scanning Maven or Gradle projects.
+Access to the internet is needed to perform the scan task.

 ## <a id="prerequisites"></a> Prepare